-1. Students may appeal to the Director of Academic Programs (DAP) if they believe that they did not violate academic integrity.
-The DAP will consult with the faculty member, the chair of the department, and the Senior Vice President for Residential before deciding the appeal.

-2. Students may appeal grade penalties by using the GSSM grade appeal process found in this handbook.
+- 1. Students may appeal to the Dean of Curriculum and Instruction if they believe that they did not violate academic integrity.
+The dean will consult with the faculty member, the chair of the department, and the Vice President for Academics before deciding the appeal. - 2.
+Students may appeal grade penalties by using the GSSM grade appeal process found in this handbook.